Building an Entrepreneurial Mind through Reading

 Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does-and how that affects every aspect of life.
 He examines the three elements of true motivation–autonomy, mastery, and purpose–and offers smart and surprising techniques for putting these into action in a unique book that will change how we think and transform how we live.

-By Ori Brafman (of Starfish) Rom Brafman, his brother
+by Ori Brafman (of Starfish) and his brother, Rom Brafman

 Why is it so difficult to sell a plummeting stock or end a doomed relationship?
 Why do we listen to advice just because it came from someone “important”?
 Why are we more likely to fall in love when there’s danger involved?
 In Sway, renowned organizational thinker Ori Brafman and his brother, psychologist Rom Brafman, answer all these questions and more.